micmejia/bible-dump/NKJV/Isaiah/Isa 14.md

 I will ascend above the heights of the clouds, I will be like the Most High.'

 ###### 15
-Yet you shall be brought down to Sheol, To the [^e]lowest depths of the Pit.
+Yet you shall be brought down to Sheol, To the lowest depths of the Pit.

 ###### 16
 "Those who see you will gaze at you, _And_ consider you, _saying:_ '_Is_ this the man who made the earth tremble, Who shook kingdoms,

 ###### 17
-Who made the world as a wilderness And destroyed its cities, _Who_ [^f]did not open the house of his prisoners?'
+Who made the world as a wilderness And destroyed its cities, _Who_ did not open the house of his prisoners?'

 ###### 18
 "All the kings of the nations, All of them, sleep in glory, Everyone in his own house;

 ###### 19
-But you are cast out of your grave Like an [^g]abominable branch, _Like_ the garment of those who are slain, [^h]Thrust through with a sword, Who go down to the stones of the pit, Like a corpse trodden underfoot.
+But you are cast out of your grave Like an abominable branch, _Like_ the garment of those who are slain, Thrust through with a sword, Who go down to the stones of the pit, Like a corpse trodden underfoot.

 ###### 20
 You will not be joined with them in burial, Because you have destroyed your land _And_ slain your people.
 The brood of evildoers shall never be named.